 Symptoms include pain on the inside aspect of the knee, swelling, a feeling of laxity or instability.

 The MCL will usually heal on its own even if completely torn.
-If the MCL is chronically lax or dysfunctional after an injury, regenerative type injections such as platelet-rich plasma (PRP), prolotherapy, or stem cell injections may be of benefit.
+If the MCL is chronically lax or dysfunctional after an injury, regenerative type injections such as platelet-rich plasma (PRP) or prolotherapy may be of benefit.